 1. Character Formation

 Joseph was actually a spoiled brat, (Genesis 37:3).
 He was proud and egoistic, (Genesis 37:2; 37:5-7; 37:9-10).
 His character needed a transformation before God could actually promote him.
 Many people became instrumental in his character formation.
-God used Joseph’s brothers, Potiphar’s wife to name a few.
+God used Joseph’s brothers, and Potiphar’s wife to name a few.

 None of us are born perfect.
 All of us have at least tiny flaws in our character.
 God cannot promote us to lead the way we are because these flaws in character have a direct impact on the way we lead.
-Not that God couldn’t appoint Joseph as the Governor of Egypt overnight, but had he done that, Joseph would have been a very bad leader and brought upon a great disaster on everyone who trusted him.
+Not that God couldn’t appoint Joseph as the Governor of Egypt overnight, but had he done that, Joseph would have been a very bad leader and brought about a great disaster for everyone who trusted him.

 Every leader whether they like it or not must walk through this period of character formation.
 Often this is not a pleasant experience.
 But this is an essential ingredient for successful leadership.
 Leaders who skip this step are nothing more than half-baked cakes.
 Jesus said, “I tell you the solemn truth unless a kernel of wheat falls into the ground and dies, it remains by itself alone.
 But if it dies, it produces much grain.”
 (John 12:24)

-Likewise, unless a leader suffers and dies to his self he cannot produce God’s expected result.
+Likewise, unless a leader suffers and dies to himself he cannot produce God’s expected result.
 God has to change his leaders before he can use them as agents of change in the world.
 The late president of Africa Nelson Mandela serves as a great example here.
 John Battersby a former correspondent for The New York Times said this about him.
 “He was always mindful that his leadership role in the liberation of South Africa from apartheid might not have been possible if he had not been imprisoned.”

 2. Sustention of Hope

 Ernest Hemingway said, “It is silly not to hope; besides I believe it is a sin”.
 Joseph’s journey toward leadership was full of fluctuations.
 But his hope for God remained at the same level.
 Given below are the fluctuations we see in the life of Joseph.

 (A) Secure and comfortable, (Genesis 37:3-4)